 GeneCards Summary for RNASEH2A Gene

-RNASEH2A (Ribonuclease H2, Subunit A) is a Protein Coding gene.
+RNASEH2A (Ribonuclease H2 Subunit A) is a Protein Coding gene.
 Diseases associated with RNASEH2A include aicardi-goutieres syndrome 4 and aicardi-goutieres syndrome.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include RNA binding and RNA-DNA hybrid ribonuclease activity.
+Among its related pathways are DNA strand elongation.
+GO annotations related to this gene include nucleic acid binding and ribonuclease activity.